Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ### Text Embeddings example

-This example demonstrates how to get text embeddings.
+This example demonstrates how to get text embeddings, with key authentication, assuming `endpoint` and `key` are already defined.

 <!-- SNIPPET:sample_embeddings.embeddings -->